FlyableDev/FlyableDoc/docs/README.md

 # Welcome to Flyable's docs!

-Flyable is the tool that will make your Python code run faster while enabling you to build both the back-end and the front-end of your desktop and web apps.
+Flyable is the tool that will make your Python code run faster while enabling you to build the back-end of your desktop and web apps.

 ## How is the documentation structured